dgnsrekt/requests-whaor/README.md

 # requests-haor
 **Requests** with a High Availability Onion Rotator.
-For the filthiest scrapers on the web, that have no time for rate-limits.
+For the filthiest web scrapers that have no time for rate-limits.

 You may need this.
 ```